jack-scholting/fastgitprompt/readme.md

 ## Installation ##

-1. Place this module in $PROFILE\Modules\FastGitPrompt.
+1. Place this module in the directory $PROFILE\Modules\FastGitPrompt.

-2. Place the command "Import-Module FastGitPrompt" in profile.
+2. Place the command "Import-Module FastGitPrompt" in your Powershell profile.

 3. Place the function call "__fast_git_prompt" in your prompt{} function in your profile where you want the status to be displayed.